 This raises the question, how is the real estate market in Northwest Oregon?
 The answer is that most Northwest Oregon counties seem to be doing very well.
-Residential property average sales prices reported by RMLS in January 2021 rose 14.5% to $425,300 in the North Coast region (Clatsop, Tillamook, and Lincoln counties combined), by 9.4% to $359,292 in Columbia County, and by 7.3% to $423,508 in Benton County.
+Residential property average sales prices reported by RMLS in January 2022 rose 29.2% to $543,700 in the North Coast region (Clatsop, Tillamook, and Lincoln counties combined), grew 12.9% to $434,700 in Columbia County, and increased 18.2% to $470,800 in Benton County.
 (Based on a 12-month moving average.)
 It should be noted that Benton County reports few home sales to RMLS so the prices can vary quite widely from month to month.

-The volume of homes sold as reported by the RMLS system also held up pretty well in 2020.
-The North Coast region reported 1,960 closed sales for the year versus 1,776 sales for 2019.
-Columbia County had 914 closed sales in 2020 versus 867 in 2019, and Benton County reported 189 sales in 2020 versus 154 sales in 2019.
+The volume of homes sold as reported by the RMLS system also held up pretty well in 2021.
+The North Coast region reported 1,941 closed sales for the year versus 1,960 sales for 2020.
+Columbia County had 970 closed sales in 2021 versus 914 in 2020, and Benton County reported 258 sales in 2021 versus 189 sales in 2020.
 Not all realtors report sales to RMLS.

 One drawback in using home sales to evaluate the real estate market is that the quality of houses sold each month is not consistent; one month may see more high-quality houses sold, the next month may see more low-quality houses being sold.
 One way around this problem is to use economic models to estimate values for all the residential property in an area.
 Zillow does this modeling and makes the data available on the company’s website.
 The chart below shows the smoothed, seasonally adjusted measure of the typical home value for each county.
 It reflects the typical value for homes in the 35th to 65th percentile range.

-The Zillow estimates for the five counties in Northwest Oregon show that home values hit new highs in 2020 and that the rate of increase was high in the four smaller counties and a bit lower in Benton County.
+The Zillow estimates for the five counties in Northwest Oregon also show that home values hit new highs in 2021 and that the rate of increase was high in all counties.
+Price increases ranged from 18% in Clatsop County to 29% in Lincoln County.
 Prices also continued to converge.
-In early 2005, when data for all five counties were first available, the most expensive county (Benton) had prices that were about 44% higher than the lowest-price county (Lincoln).
-By 2020 that difference had dropped to 27%, and it seems to be headed even lower in 2021.
-Additional opportunities for remote work may be one factor causing that trend.
+In early 2009 when data for all five counties were first available the most expensive county (Clatsop) had prices that were about 26% higher than the lowest-price county (Lincoln).
+By the end of 2021 that difference had dropped to 14% (Benton vs. Columbia).
+To the extent that more opportunities for remote work are occurring, it may be one factor in causing that trend.